Travel

 The beach area is lovely with sunbeds and parasols set up in the summer, albeit for a daily charge.
 Alternatively, you can plonk yourself down on a towel or BYO sunbed and parasol if gifted by your accommodation or kind host.

-No high rises are allowed, the most I believe are three-storey and not a Mcdonald’s or alike to be seen.
+No high rises are allowed, the most I believe are three-storey and not a McDonald’s or alike to be seen.
 Hip Hooray.
 Apparently, both of these stipulations are at the bequest of the local mayor.
 Big up that mayor.

 Mojacar Playa Almeira